Jemimahosei/CornellSOUP/design-plan/design-journey.md

     2a.
 What brought you to the event or attracted you to the organization?
-    -She wanted to try new things
+    - She wanted to try new things
-     -Find ways to get active and be outside
+    - Find ways to get active and be outside

     2b.
 Did you seek out information about the event/organization?
-    She was one of the founding fathers of Cornell Soup
+    - She was one of the founding fathers of Cornell Soup

     2b i.
 If yes, what information were you specifically looking for?
 Did you find it?
 How did you access that information?
-       -

     2c.
 How was your experience at the event or as a part of the organization?
 Tell me a bit about it.
     - A bunch of friends doing stuff all together and have experiences that were outside the box